impress-org/give-convertkit/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.0.0: May 8th, 2024 =
+* New: Added compatibility with the GiveWP visual donation form builder

 = 1.0.3: July 11th, 2019 =
 * Tweak: Removed deprecated hooks for added compatibility for Give Core 2.5.0+.
 Note: Please ensure you are using the latest version of Give Core prior to updating.